fredgod833/OrionApp/README.md

 ![MDD](./front/public/mdd-logo.svg)

-This Fullstack project is dedicated to
+This Fullstack project is dedicated to... it uses Angular 17 for the Front and Java-Spring for the Back

 ## Table of contents